 Fairfax Turkey Trot: This four-mile race loops through the Mantua neighborhood.
 Register for the Fairfax Turkey Trot to support Britepaths (formerly Our Daily Bread).
 Britepaths helps local, low-income families.
 Join the race at 9 am on Thanksgiving Day!

 Virginia Run Turkey Trot: Join Virginia Run in Centreville, VA for a turkey trot after a few years off.
 This race includes a 5k and a 2k walk so all fitness levels can participate.
 The 5K kicks off at 8 am followed by the walk at 8:05 am.
 This trot raises fund for American Boy, an organization supporting those struggling with addiction.
 Register before October 31 for a discount.

 Prince William Turkey Trot: The Prince William Turkey Trot includes a 5K at 8:30 am and a Mashed Potato 1 mile at 9:30 am on Thanksgiving Day.
 Proceeds will go to Hero’s Bridge, an organization support veterans from World War II, The Korean War, and The Vietnam War .
 The race begins at the Freedom Aquatic & Fitness Center in Manassas.

 Trot for a Cause in Maryland

-Laurel Turkey Trot: Join the Laurel community at McCullough Field at 8 am for a 5K.
-Proceeds benefit Laurel Advocacy Referral Services, helping local low income families and the homeless.
+Laurel Turkey Trot: 2023 TBD.
+Join the Laurel Turkey Trot for their in-person 5K and 1-mile race.
+Join them on Thanksgiving Day at 8 am at McCullough Field.
+Follow one of their mapped routes around the neighborhood anytime during Thanksgiving week.
+Proceeds benefit Laurel Advocacy Referral Services, helping local low-income families and the homeless.